-- Pinch of dillisk seaweed (Optional)
+- Pinch of dillisk (Dulse) or Wakame seaweed

 Place the barley into a heavy-based saucepan with a good fitting lid.
-Pour in the water, add the half lemon and pinch of salt.
+Pour in the water, add the half lemon, the seaweed and pinch of sea salt.
 Bring it to the boil and simmer for an hour, make sure the lid is on firmly.
 After an hour of a slow simmer, use a fine mesh sieve and strain the barley from the water.
 Using the back of a spoon push on the barley into the mesh to get as much of the white gloopy mixture into the water.
 This water can be kept in a jug or a bottle in the fridge for about 5 days.
 Shake or stir the barley water before use as the sediment will fall to the bottom.
 I usually make a batch from which I take a measure in the morning and in the afternoon.
 A measure for me would be 1/3 barley water, poured into a mug topped up with 2/3 hot water.
 You can use agave or honey to sweeten if you like.
 Its best to drink first thing in the morning, before eating to clear your system.
 Treat it like medicine because that’s what it is.

 Save the cooked barley to use in the following Avocado Salad or in the Chilli Con Barley recipe both found in the Good Food, Better Sex Cookbook.